CAMHS Compensation Scheme

 Choosing a solicitor

-At Coleman Legal, we have a team of highly qualified lawyers and legal executives with extensive experience in Medical Misdiagnosis specifically Psychiatric Illness & Misdiagnosis (CAMHS).
-We are available to speak to the parents of the affected children in addition to patients who are now 18 years of age or older that may have been impacted by the misdiagnosis on the part of this HSE employee
+At Coleman Legal LLP, we have a team of highly qualified lawyers and legal executives with extensive experience in medical misdiagnosis, inappropriate prescribing, medication mismanagement, and deficiency.
+We are available to speak to the parents of the affected children in addition to patients who are now 18 years of age or older that may have been impacted by the negligence on the part of the HSE.

 Contacted us at: